OnnoGabriel/feathers-totp-2fa/docs/index.md

 There are two phases:

-1. **Setup up phase:** The creation of a TOTP secret and its storage in the database and in an Athenticator app.
+1. **Setup up phase:** The creation of a TOTP secret and its storage in the database and in an Authenticator app.

 2. **Operation phase:** The validation of a TOTP token in the login process.